SC-SGS/PLSSVM/README.md

 ### Generating Artificial Data

-The repository comes with a Python3 script (in the `utility_scripts/` directory) to simply generate arbitrarily large data sets.
+The repository comes with a Python3 script (in the `utility_scripts/` directory) to simply generate arbitrarily large classification and regression data sets.

 In order to use all functionality, the following Python3 modules must be installed:
 [`argparse`](https://docs.python.org/3/library/argparse.html), [`timeit`](https://docs.python.org/3/library/timeit.html),